Mathematics, Science, and Technology

 + Calculus, Physics, and Modeling

 Throughout this course, students refine their abilities to model situations and see the myriad historical connections between math and science.
 Driven by the question “How do we describe change?” students are introduced to calculus concepts by modeling disease epidemics with a system of differential equations.
 Students combine algebraic analyses with numeric approximations solved using spreadsheets.
 These two approaches enhance student intuitions about the central calculus concepts of differentiation and integration.
 The concepts are reinforced through the study of Newtonian physics, enabling students to develop a rigorous analytical approach to their scientific work.
 Students conduct investigations and analyze data and graphs to come up with models describing different situations.
-They practice and deepen their understanding of these models by solving problems and posing new questions, and they apply their skills to projects such as the study of the forces at work at amusement parks.
-The physics curriculum includes motion, forces, orbital motion and gravitation, work and energy, linear momentum, and radioactivity.
+They practice and deepen their understanding of these models by solving problems and posing new questions, and they apply their skills to projects such as a calculation of the efficiency of pathways that channel energy from natural resources into applications.
+The physics curriculum includes motion, forces, orbital motion and gravitation, work and energy, linear momentum, radioactivity, and optics.
 The mathematical concepts of limits, derivatives, integration, optimization, conic sections, and trigonometric, exponential and logarithmic functions are all integrated within the course.
 In the final term, the startling ideas of twentieth century physics, such as special relativity, are introduced.
 Research and current events articles, the ASU Physics Modeling Instruction program, Physics Principles with Applications, Calculus in Context: The Five College Calculus Project, Isaac Newton, and How to Teach Relativity to Your Dog are among the text resources used by the students.

 + Mathematical Modeling and Computer Science in the Social and Natural Sciences